dsc-courses/dsc10-2024-fa/syllabus.md

 ### Pretest

 DSC 10’s only prerequisite is high school algebra.
-In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [pretest](https://practice.dsc10.com/pretest/).
-This pretest will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.
+In order to gauge your preparedness for the type of math you’ll see in this class, you should work through the practice problems on this [Pretest](https://practice.dsc10.com/pretest/).
+This Pretest will help you identify any gaps in your background knowledge and it will teach you some useful test-taking skills.

-The pretest will be graded based on honest effort, not on the correctness of your responses.
-You will earn participation credit for completing the pretest to the best of your ability.
-We'll release solutions to the pretest after the due date, and you are highly encouraged to check how you did and learn from it.
+The Pretest will be graded based on honest effort, not on the correctness of your responses.
+You will earn participation credit for completing the Pretest to the best of your ability.
+We'll release solutions to the Pretest after the due date, and you are highly encouraged to check how you did and learn from it.

-### Syllabus Check

-To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a Syllabus Check, which is a short quiz about the information contained on the syllabus and course website.
-You will earn participation credit by completing the Syllabus Check with a score of 80% or higher.

-If you have questions about any course-related policies in the future, always refer to the syllabus and course website first!

 ---